 - When a student meets with a Writing Assistant to discuss a paper for your course, you’ll get a copy of the conference report—a brief summary of what the student and Writing Assistant worked on (This is an easy way of keeping track of who visited the WC for assigning extra credit, e.g.).

-- An effective way to familiarize your students with the Writing Center and to demonstrate your support for our services is to invite a Writing Assistant to visit your classroom to give a 5-10 minute presentation during the first few weeks of the semester.
-Email our hotline email@example.com the day and time of the class you’d like a Writing Assistant to visit and we’ll get back to you shortly.
+- An effective way to familiarize your students with the Writing Center and to demonstrate your support for our services is to invite a Writing Assistant to visit your classroom with a 5-10 minute presentation during the first few weeks of the semester.
+Email our hotline at firstname.lastname@example.org with the day and time of the class you’d like a Writing Assistant to visit and we’ll get back to you shortly.

 - Lastly, all Moodle pages now have a link to the Writing Center—see the top left corner, under “Learning Resources.”

-To foster student writing integrity at UP (i.e., find cases of plagiarism when they occur), consider using the Turnitin function through your class Moodle page.
+To foster student writing integrity at UP, consider using the Turnitin function through your class Moodle page.
 Instructions for using this paper-authentication software can be found here.

-All of your students should possess a common writing handbook – The Pocket Cengage Handbook—as it’s required in their two writing-embedded courses.
+All of your students should possess The Pocket Cengage Handbook as it’s required in their two writing-embedded courses.
 The Cengage Handbook helps keep our campus on the same page when it comes to grammar, punctuation, citation styles, and basic expectations for essay writing across the university.
-If you need a desk copy of this reference, please contact the Writing Center Director by the second week of the semester.
+If you need a desk copy of this reference, please contact the Writing Center director by the second week of the semester.

-As the director of the Writing Program and the Writing Center, Hiro is happy to be a point of contact on all writing-related matters this semester.
+Finally, as director of the Integrated Writing Program and the Writing Center, Molly Hiro is happy to be a point of contact on all writing-related matters this semester.
 Need insight on crafting better writing prompts?
 Resources for integrating writing instruction into your class-time?
 Help with language to use when evaluating student writing?
-Please feel free to contact her at firstname.lastname@example.org or x8031.
+Hiro may not have all the answers, but feel free to ask at email@example.com or x8031.